LeoMobileDeveloper/ios-developer-tools/README.md

 - [Sketch](https://www.sketchapp.com/) Sketch gives you the power, flexibility and speed you always wanted in a lightweight and easy-to-use package.
 Finally you can focus on what you do best: Design.
 - [Dribbble](https://dribbble.com/) Dribbble is the leading destination to find & showcase creative work and home to the world's best design professionals
 - [gif brewery](http://gifbrewery.com/) Easy to create GIF
-- [NWPusher](https://github.com/noodlewerk/NWPusher) OS X and iOS application and framework to play with the Apple Push Notification service (APNs)
 - [jazzy](https://github.com/realm/jazzy) Soulful docs for Swift & Objective-C
 - [ImageOptim](https://imageoptim.com/mac) ImageOptim makes images load faster
 - [TinyPng.com](https://tinypng.com/) Smart PNG and JPEG compression